samsquire/ideas3/README.md

 # 65. Ending not found errors

+Relative searches are the cause of not found errors.

 # 66. Searchable data structures

 Imagine a JSON file that you could refer to a field at any level and have meaningful data returned.